 How to eject CD/DVD tray from command line on Linux

-If you are new to the command line of Linux, you may have read/heard that the command line is one of the most powerful features of Linux.
-Yes, this is true.
-Almost all the things you can do through the GUI, you can also do through the command line.
+If you're new to the Linux command line, you may have heard that it's one of the most powerful features of the operating system, and that’s absolutely true.
+Nearly everything you can do through the graphical user interface (GUI) can also be accomplished via the command line.

-Please note that all commands and instructions mentioned in this guide have been tested on Ubuntu 22.04 LTS.
-But the same commands will work on any other modern Linux distribution too.
+Please note that all commands and instructions in this guide have been tested on Ubuntu 24.04.
+However, these commands should work on any other modern Linux distribution as well.

 Eject CD/DVD drive from the command line in Linux with "eject" command